navferty/NavfertyExcelAddIn/README.md

 ### Online Install

-You can install the add-in from official website of the project:
+You can install the add-in from the official website of the project:
 [navferty.ru](https://www.navferty.ru).
-Just download and run the setup.exe file.
+Just download and run the setup.exe.

 You may need to manually import the self-signed certificate before the installation process can be finished.